 The Board of Directors plays an active role in overseeing management and representing the interests of the shareholders.
-Each director is expected to dedicate sufficient time, energy and attention to ensure diligent performance of his or her duties, including by attending annual and special meetings of the shareholders of the Company, and meetings of the Board and Committees of which he or she is a member.
+Each director is expected to dedicate sufficient time, energy and attention to ensure diligent performance of his or her duties, including by attending annual meetings of the shareholders of the Company, and meetings of the Board and Committees of which he or she is a member.

-Our Board of Directors held 24 meetings and acted by unanimous written consent three times in 2017.
-Each incumbent director attended at least 75% of the aggregate of these meetings and all meetings held by all committees of our Board of Directors on which he or she served during 2017.
+Our Board of Directors held 26 meetings and acted by unanimous written consent 10 times in 2018.
+Each incumbent director who served as a director during 2018 attended at least 75% of the aggregate of these meetings and all meetings held by all committees of our Board of Directors on which he or she served during 2018.
 Directors are expected to attend the annual meeting of shareholders and a director who is unable to attend a meeting is expected to notify the Company Secretary in advance of such meeting.
-Our 2017 Annual Meeting of Shareholders was attended by all directors in office on the date thereof.
+Our 2018 Annual Meeting of Shareholders was attended by all directors in office on the date thereof.